 “The NFL makes billions off these players’ blood and sweat and it’s time for the league to address this problem and step up with a comprehensive substance abuse treatment program for ex-players,” Hatch wrote in an opinion piece for Yahoo!
 Sports.

 Some people are more susceptible to addiction than others — especially individuals with a history of drug use or those with relatives who have experienced a substance use disorder.
 Being addicted to opioids or other drugs does not make you a bad person.
 It just means you need help.
-The best way to receive assistance is to seek treatment.
+The best way to receive assistance is to seek opioid addiction treatment.